-Here we just recommend some sightseeings, not the final arrangements, which will be available in the middle of June 2018.
-Please wait for it patiently.
+Here we just recommend some sightseeings to you, not the final arrangement.
+The detailed arrangement will be updated in the early of July 2019.

 The Nagoya City Science Museum has many highlights such as an external appearance of landmark design featuring the spherical shape of the world's biggest planetarium with a diameter of 35 meters, a highly realistic starry sky that shown on the planetarium's screen, a -30 degree ºC room where you can see aurora images.
 The building itself is the exhibition with its photovoltaic power generation equipment used to power the building, the green wall, and a way to see its earthquake-proof contraction as well as its elevator structure.
 Please come visit the Nagoya City Science Museum not only for its value as a learning facility but as a tourist attraction as well.

 Ancient Yu Li Bridge (Island)

 Experience a slice of traditional Japanese culture during this day trip combining Shirakawago and Hida Takayama.
 Wander the streets of Hida Takayama, a town affectionately known to locals as ‘Little Tokyo.’
 You can enjoy your lunch here.